kytos/python-openflow/README.md

 This is a subproject of the *Kytos* project.
 This is the library component, in charge of parsing OpenFlow messages to/from OpenFlow switches.

+With `python-openflow` you can parse binary OpenFlow messages into python objects, making easy to handle and understand theses messages.
+Also you can instanciate objects and pack them into a binary OpenFlow message.

-This library was developed to be used with our main controller, but feel free to use this code in your projects/controller.
+This library was developed to be used with *Kytos* controller, but feel free to use this code in your projects/controller.
 Is a very simple and intuitive library that also can be used to create your own controller.